-Often people complain that they have read Part 1 of this handbook once or twice, but they are still experiencing falls.
+Often people complain that they have read Part 1 of this handbook but they are still experiencing falls.
 It is important to realize that although this handbook may make an "interesting read", its purpose is to be IMPLEMENTED.
-The tools can't work unless they are "used", not just read :-)
+The tools can't work unless they are used and not just read.